Jape-Tech/ServiceManager/README.md

 JaPe.ServiceManager aims to provide a single, consistent interface for all of these tasks.

-## Planned features
+## Roadmap

-- ✅ Create services
+- ⏳ Create services
-- ✅ Update existing services
+- ⏳ Update existing services
 - ⏳ Remove services
 - ⏳ Start / stop / restart
 - ⏳ Configure failure actions